Siri Carpenter

 Siri Carpenter (born 1971) is an American freelance science journalist and editor living in Madison, Wisconsin.
-The author of multiple articles in Scientific American, Science, APA Monitor, and other publications, she is a co-founder and the editor-in-chief of The Open Notebook.
+The author of multiple articles in Scientific American, Science, APA Monitor, and other publications, she is a co-founder and the executive director and editor-in-chief of The Open Notebook.
 In 2018 Carpenter was elected to a two-year term as president of the National Association of Science Writers.

 Early life and education

 Carpenter grew up in La Crescent, Minnesota.
 She is married, with two daughters, and lives in Madison, Wisconsin.
 She completed her undergraduate education at the University of Wisconsin–Madison, earning a B.A. in psychology in 1995.
 She earned an M.S. in 1997, and Ph.D. in 2000, both in social psychology at Yale University.
 Her dissertation, Implicit gender attitudes, was directed by Mahzarin R. Banaji.

 Career

 Early career

 In 1998 Carpenter was a Science and Engineering Mass Media Fellow of the American Association for the Advancement of Science, at the Richmond Times-Dispatch in Richmond, Virginia.
 The following year she was a science writer intern at Science News in Washington, D.C.
 After completing her Ph.D., Carpenter was hired as a senior science writer for the APA Monitor on Psychology in Washington, D.C., from 2000 to 2002.